AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-ai-assistant.md

    >[!NOTE]
    >
    >When launching the Admin AI Assistant (Beta) for the first time, you must provide your consent before using it.
 The consent dialog will only appear during this initial launch.
-For all subsequent launches, you will be taken directly to the AI Assistant to enter your prompts.
+For all subsequent launches, you will be taken directly to the Admin AI Assistant to enter your prompts.

 3. Select **[!UICONTROL Get started]**.
 You're now ready to use the Admin AI Assistant (Beta).